backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/output_28_1.png)

-I am inclined to keep the samples whose age is >=20 since there is a definite correlation between the students' age and pass rate.
-Yet it would be far-fetched to consider samples of sizes three, one, and one as accuracte representations of *any* populations.
+It would be far-fetched to consider samples of sizes three, one, and one as accurate representations of *any* populations.
+This feature is an interesting one nonetheless.

 ```python